HiPhish/rainbow-delimiters.nvim/README.rst

 strategies, both globally and per file type.
 Users can override and extend the built-in defaults through their own configuration.

+This is a fork of `nvim-ts-rainbow2`_, which was implemented as a module for `nvim-treessiter`_.
+However, since nvim-treesitter has deprecated the module system I had to create this standalone plugin.

 Installation and setup
 ######################